getlantern/lantern-sdk/README.md

 }
 ```

-## Start Proxy

-Start local HTTP and SOCKS proxies.
-You can redirect traffic via these proxies to Lantern's infrastructure.
-- onSuccess: Callback function invoked after starting the local proxy.
-Returns a ProxyInfo object containing the addresses of the local HTTP and SOCKS proxies.
-- onFailure: Callback function providing an error message when the local proxy fails to start.

 ## Add the Lantern SDK to your Android app

 1. In your module (app-level) Gradle file, add the dependency for the Lantern library: